 Nouns have a possessive form which is used to show ownership.
 Such nouns are called possessive nouns.
 They show ownership by adding an apostrophe and an s ( 's ) or just an apostrophe to a noun.

-Place an apostrophe and an s after a singular noun to show it is the owner of the noun that follows.
+Place an apostrophe and an s after a singular noun to show it is the owner of the noun.

-Apostrophe (') and an s ('s) after plural noun to show possessive form
+Apostrophe (') and an s ('s) after irregular plural noun to show possessive form.

-If a noun is plural and does not end in an s, add an apostrophe and an s to the end of the plural noun.
+If a noun is plural in an irregular way, add an apostrophe and an s to the end of the plural noun.

 If a noun is plural and ends in an s, add only an apostrophe to the end of the plural noun.
-No s need follow the apostrophe.
+No s needs to follow the apostrophe.

 When a proper noun ends in s, the possessive form can take either an apostrophe and an s or only an apostrophe.

-So far, all possessive nouns are followed by nouns as shown above.
+So far, all possessive nouns are followed by a noun as shown above.
 But if a noun (for example, a place of business) is understood, a possessive noun with its apostrophe and s is not followed by a noun if the meaning is clear.

 When two nouns are joint owners of another that follows, only the second noun is in the possessive form of an apostrophe and an s.

 On that hill is Jack and Jill's house.